 Rutherford obtained a Business Administration / Accounting degree from Baldwin Wallace University in 1983.

-Octavio Marquez currently serves as the senior vice president, Global Banking.
-In this role, he is responsible for leading the company’s Banking business teams around the world, working directly with customers to help automate, digitize and transform how people bank.
-His span of accountability includes sales, service and solutions distribution, including professional and managed services, and partner strategies to drive the company’s Banking strategies globally.
+Joe Myers serves as Executive Vice President, Global Banking for Diebold Nixdorf, joining the company in 2022.
+In this role, he is responsible for leading the company’s Banking business teams around the world, working directly with customers to help automate, digitize and transform the way people bank.
+His span of accountability includes sales, banking service and financial solutions distribution including professional and managed services, and key strategies.

 Hermann Wimmer currently serves as senior vice president, Global Retail.
 In this role he is responsible for leading the company’s retail industry strategy and operations, including business development, customer relationship management and global sales; focusing on delivering significant opportunities for our retail industry customers and software-driven services and solutions that exceed consumer demands.